MrPrimate/ddb-importer/FAQ.md

 DDBImporter.resetProxy();
 ```

+## My Characters Hit Points aren't right

+Sometimes DDB can get confused, especially if the character is created using the random or guided mode.
+Try adding and removing a level on DDB and then reimporting.

 ## I see the message "Unable to open the Compendium"

 Open "Configure Settings" -> "Module Settings" -> "D&D Beyond Importer" -> "Compendiums".